HomerReid/scuff-em/doc/docs/applications/scuff-integrate/scuff-integrate.md

 descriptive names, just follow each `--dataColumn` option with a `--dataName` option.

-For example, if your force and torque integrands are respectively reported on columns 8 and 11 of your data file, say
+For example, if
+columns 8 and 11 of your data file respectively report values of force and torque integrands, you might say , say
 `--dataColumn 8 --dataName Force --dataColumn 11 --dataName Torque`.

 ### Integrating functions of frequency and other parameters

-In many cases we will have functions that depend on various parameters beside frequency.
-(In [[scuff-cas3d]], for example, we might compute Casimir forces between particles separated by various distances $d$, so the integrand function may be thought of as a function $f(d,x)$ of both distance and frequency.)
+In many cases we will have functions that depend on various parameters beside the integration variable, i.e. functions of the form
+$f(x;p_1, \cdots, p_N)$ where the data file includes integrand samples for multiple sets of values of the $(p_1,\cdots,p_n)$ parameters.
+(In [[scuff-cas3d]], for example, we might compute Casimir forces between particles separated by various distances $d$, so the integrand function may be thought of as a function $f(x,d)$ of both distance and frequency.)
+In these cases you will generally want to evaluate *separate* integrals over $x$ for each set of parameter values represented in your data file.

 For example, suppose your data file is called `pxfgData` and looks something like